The Write Place at the Write Time

 We have a presence on Facebook via our fan page which offers insights, quotes, tools, resources and updates.
 Visit Facebook.com and stop by The-Write-Place-at-the-Write-Time-literary-journal page.
 Follow our Twitter account through @WriteplcWritetm. ***You can also join our e-mail list by providing your e-mail address along with the words "ADD ME" through our feedback form on the Feedback and Questions page.

 We are a triannual publication (published three times a year), established in July of 2008.
 We are listed on the Poets & Writers site (www.pw.org) under literary magazines.
 Clicking on our listing describes our publication, past issues, and our editorial focus.
 We are also listed on Newpages.com, EWR, Duotrope Digest, Agentquery.com, P&E and The Review Review.
-To read more about our philosophies and approach, you can read the interview of our Editor-in-Chief in The Review Review:
+More about our philosophies and approach was featured in the interview of our Editor-in-Chief in The Review Review.

-Our next issue will be our decade anniversary issue.
+Our next issue will be our decade+ milestone issue.
 Check here for updates.
 If you have any questions, please write to: questions (at) thewriteplaceatthewritetime (dot) org.

 "I feel I have a duty to speak the truth as I see it and to share not just my triumphs, not just the things that felt good, but the pain, the intense, often unmitigating pain.
 It is important to share how I know survival is survival and not just a walk through the rain." —Audre Lorde, Conversations with Audre Lorde